algoan/nestjs-linxo-connect-connector/README.md

 When the user has finished the aggregation process, the connector has to retrieve user's banks accounts and transactions.

-* The event should contains those informations:
+* The event should contains those information:

 ```
   {
     customerId: string;
-    analysisId: string; // The ananlysis id to update with account and transaction data
+    analysisId: string; // The analysis id to update with account and transaction data
   }
 ```